KerstenDoering/CPI-Pipeline/ReadMe.rst

 - Analogously, the same happens in the XX mode.

+- Regarding the XX mode, the default parameter for the APG kernel is c=1.
+You can change it by entering your desired value to "scripts/Run_APG_Kernel.py" in line 257, where c0 = 1 will be used as 2^0 = 1.
+If you want your model to take e.g. c=2, you have to set c0 = 1, because 2^1 = 2.

+- You can do the same for the XX mode with the SL kernel by changing "scripts/Run_SL_Kernel.py" lines 88 and 90.
+The parameters w0 and n0 will be taken as you set them.
+The default is n=3 and w=1.

 - These files will have the same content as the input xml file, e.g. annotate_res.xml, except that each positively predicted compound-protein pair will be annotated with 'interaction="True"'.

 - All compound-protein pairs which were predicted as non-functional relationships will keep their default annotation 'interaction="False"'.